Vasai-Virar: Sports

-Vasai-Virar Mayor's Marathon
+Vasai-Virar Municipal Corporation Marathon

-Vasai-Virar Mayor's Marathon is annual marathon race organized in Vasai-Virar area.
+Vasai-Virar Municipal Corporation Marathon, formerly known as Vasai-Virar Mayor's Marathon is an annual marathon race organized in the Vasai-Virar area.
 It began in 2011 and in 2012 became a National Level running event, recognized by the AFI.
 The event sees participation in excess of 15,000 across various categories and offers prize money in excess of Rs 30 lakhs.

-Swimming Pool
+Swimming pool

-VVMC has built an Olympic-size Swimming Pool in Vasai & Virar.
+The Municipal Corporation has built an Olympic-size Swimming Pool in Vasai & Virar.

+District sports tournaments and Kala-Krida

+The Vasai-Virar Municipal Corporation organises District level sports tournaments for various sports and Kala-Krida is a significant and popular annual event for Sports and Arts enthusiasts.